The-cmd-explorer/DontBlockthisPlease/README.md

 ## Recommended Hosting & Tips

 - Use an edge/CDN backed host (Vercel, Cloudflare Pages, Netlify) to keep latency low for players in different regions.
-- Make sure you dont say unblocked games or games anywhere in the site, that will make goguardian block it!
+- Make sure you dont say online games or games anywhere in the site, that will make goguardian block it!
 - Use a lightweight serverless function when you need to   auth or handle leaderboard submissions.

 ## Security & Privacy